A method for empirically assessing small area estimators via bootstrap-weighted k-Nearest-Neighbor artificial populations, with applications to forest inventory: Results

 Recall that our 23 domains are ``subsections,'' nested within 4 ``sections,'' ecologically defined so that pixels should tend to be more similar within sections than across them.
 We cross-tabulated the domain of each donor vs.\ each recipient to see whether recipients tended to get donors from the same subsection; from a different subsection but still the same section; or from elsewhere (Figure~\ref{fig:DonorRecipHeatmap}).
 Within each column (recipient), the highest frequencies tend to be in the corresponding row (donor) or another row in the same section (regions separated by black lines), showing that recipients often but not always tended to get donors from the same subsection or at least the same section.
 If all counts had been only on the main diagonal (each domain's imputed values all came from the same domain), we would have been concerned that the artificial population is too similar to simply taking copies of the survey sample.
 On the other hand, if counts were completely uniform, we would have been concerned that recipients are getting donors which do not actually resemble them.
 As it is, we feel comfortable seeing that our results fall between these two extremes.

 Outside of these diagnostic checks, we also qualitatively assessed the spatial distribution of the artificial population generated in KBAABB compared to unweighted kNN approaches.
-For a discussion of this analysis, please see Appendix~\ref{sec:Sensitivity}.
+For a discussion of this analysis, please see Supplementary material~\ref*{sec:Sensitivity}.